mackenco/password-validator/README.md

     ├── example    # Usage examples.
 Run `password_validator_example` to execute.
 Update the .txt files in this directory as needed.
     ├── lib        # Source files
     ├── test       # Automated tests.
 Run `yarn test` to run the test suite.
-    ├── index.js   # Actual executeable file for this package.
-Not much going on in there.
     └── README.md

 ## Next Steps